Andrea-Guarneri/Andrea-Guarneri/README.md

 ### Hello, I'm Andrea 🧑🏻‍💻

-- I am fluent in English 🇬🇧, Italian 🇮🇹 and Portuguese 🇧🇷
+- I am fluent in Italian🇮🇹, English🇬🇧 and Portuguese🇧🇷
 - 📫 How to reach me **guarneri.work@gmail.com**

 <div>